ployt0/subtitle-shifter/README.md

 This works well and the export can be given directly to YouTube.

 It may sit unused, because I've allowed Youtube to try to guess the times.
 It did a great job when I was correcting its first attempt.

-It takes a long long time though.
-So probably this script will see use once again.
+After about an hour Youtube has come back to me with re-synced subtitles.
+I love it.
+It took my words and lip-synced.
+So attentive!
+The timings are a little different, but that's because some words have been re-flowed to adjacent lines.
+Just to re-iterate; YouTube took my words, verbatim.
+Very happy with that.